Home | Send Feedback | Share on Bluesky |

 Published: 18.
 February 2017 • Updated: 6.
 December 2018 • ionic, cryptography

-In this article, we are going to write one of these ubiquitous Todo applications with Ionic.
-The app stores the data in localStorage on the client, but not in clear text; instead, it encrypts the data before storing it.
+In this article, we are going to write one of those ubiquitous Todo applications with Ionic.
+The app stores data in localStorage on the client, encrypting it before storage to ensure security.

 Web Cryptography API